-On this tree's roots, there appears to be a smaller tree growing from it.
+Sprouting from this tree's roots, there looks to be a smaller tree growing.
 This is called a sucker.
-Suckers occur when a tree is stressed or injured from factors like soil compaction (caused by excessive walking like a trail, driving over, or other means that presses down on the soil), disease, or drought.
+Suckers occur when a tree is stressed or injured from factors like soil compaction (caused by excessive walking like a trail, driving over, or other means that press down on the soil), disease, or drought.
 They can form multiple trunks or grow into the lower part of the tree.
-The reason we only see them in the wild is because on human landscapes, we prune them.
+The reason we only see them in the wild is that on human landscapes, we prune them.
 Suckers can break easily and leave the tree susceptible to injury.
 However, if the main tree suffers enough damage, it can stay alive through its sucker and continue growing.9